mfbonfigli/go_cesium_tiler/README.md

 - More intuitive fine tuning of the sampling quality and hard safeguards against deeply nested trees or small tiles
 - Ready to be used as part of other go packages with an easy to use interface
 - Uses Proj v9.5.0: all projections supported by the Proj library are automatically supported by gocesiumtiler.
+- Points are now expressed wrt to a local cartesian reference system with Z-up.
+This results in tighter tile bounds that can improve the visualization in cesium.
 - Many bugfixes
 - Much greater unit test coverage